🔨 Custom Cabinetry — Western MA & Northern CT

 Pricing

-Custom cabinet pricing depends on design complexity, wood species, finish, and scope.
-Every project is quoted individually.
-Here's how most projects break down.
+Custom cabinet pricing depends on design complexity, wood species, finish type, and the scope of the build.
+Every project is quoted individually — but here's how most projects break down so you can plan accurately.

 Single Cabinet or Small Addition

-Adding one cabinet, a shelf unit, or a small built-in to match existing cabinetry.
+One custom cabinet, a shelf unit, a small built-in, or an addition to match existing cabinetry.
+Pricing is based on size, species, and finish.

 Custom quotebased on scope